-During the financial year ended July 31, 2019, the Corporation's executive compensation program was administered by the board of directors of the Corporation.
+During the financial year ended July 31, 2022, the Corporation's executive compensation program was administered by the Board.
 The Corporation's executive compensation program has the objective of attracting and retaining a qualified and cohesive group of executives, motivating team performance and the aligning of the interests of executives with the interests of the Corporation's shareholders through a package of compensation that is simple and easy to understand and implement.
 Compensation under the program was designed to achieve both current and longer term goals of the Corporation and to optimize returns to shareholders.
-In addition, in order to further align the interests of executives with the interests of the Corporation's shareholders, the Corporation has implemented share ownership incentives through incentive stock options.
+In addition, in order to further align the interests of executives with the interests of the Corporation's shareholders, the Corporation has implemented share ownership incentives through the 2022 Incentive Plan (defined below).
 The Corporation's overall compensation objectives are in line with its peer group of technology companies with opportunities to participate in equity.

-In determining the total compensation of any member of senior management, the directors of the Corporation consider all elements of compensation in total rather than one element in isolation.
-The directors of the Corporation also examine the competitive positioning of total compensation and the mix of fixed, incentive and share-based compensation.
+In determining the total compensation of any member of senior management, the Board considers all elements of compensation in total rather than one element in isolation.
+The Board also examines the competitive positioning of total compensation and the mix of fixed, incentive and share-based compensation.